 Snap up some Freedom Fashion

 From revolutionary jewellery, ceramic keepsakes, colour-soaked silk scarves, blue-and-white spangled dresses and cheeky ties, Greek designers and international fashion houses celebrate Greece’s defining moment in history with humour, sophistication and style.
-We’ve curated a tempting collection to commemorate this month’s bicentennial milestone.
+We’ve curated a tempting collection to commemorate Greece’s bicentennial milestone.
 Treat yourself to a stylish souvenir of the Greek Revolution and you’ll also be celebrating the creativity and momentum of our contemporary Greek artist and designers.

 Greece has long been a source of inspiration for designers, but this year, when our freedoms seem to be restricted, celebrating the 200-year anniversary of Greece’s War of Independence takes on new meaning.
 More than symbolic souvenirs of a moment in history, these 1821-themed designs celebrate Greece’s modern history with confidence and optimism.

 - Revolutionary emblems from the Benaki Museum Shop

 As part of its “1821 Before and After” exhibition, the Benaki Museum Shop creates a series of emblematic objects from key chains to embroidered earrings, geometric scarves designed by Pantelis Vitaliotis to commemorate the bicentennial of the Greek War of Independence.
 We love the playfulness of the cheeky ‘We can do it’ charms with Greek freedom warrior Manto raising a defiant fist (a tease in these confined times!!) and the subtle elegance of Athenian ceramist Daphne Leon’s ceramics. www.benakishop.gr

 2. Hermès stunning Eleutheria scarf by Elias Kafouros